Anyone's death diminishes me,

 Mark Wilden, 2014, programmer at Sierra Online on many Quest titles, Phantasmagoria

-Lizzie Wilding, 2022, VP of operations at Dovetail Games. also worked at Jagex, EA, Codemasters
+Lizzie Wilding, 2022, VP of operations at Dovetail Games, worked at Jagex, EA, Codemasters

 Kevin Wilkinson, 2023, Exec Producer on PS2/PC versions of NBA Live and Madden NFL